storefront-x/storefront-x/docs/cookbook/create-new-module.md

 ## Install new module

-And finally, you need to run `npm install`/`yarn install` so the package manager can discover this newly added NPM package and resolve it.
+And finally, you need to run `yarn install` so the package manager can discover this newly added NPM package and resolve it.
 After each modification of `storefront-x.config.js` you need to restart the development server (`yarn dev`) or build the application for production use (`yarn build`).

 To test that everything works, we can, for example, add `test` page to our module.